 Leeds College of Building is committed to the principle that rates for sub-contracted activity are commercially viable and are negotiated and agreed in a fair and transparent manner, ensuring most of the funding is placed with the delivery provider.
-The fees charged (ranging from 15% to 20%, dependent on support required) reflect the cost of the procurement process, the support for partners' delivery and quality assurance of the contracted activity.
+The fees charged (15%) reflect the cost of the procurement process, the support for partners' delivery and quality assurance of the contracted activity.
 In such instances where, for example, elements of the framework or new standard delivery / assessment are split across various providers, or an End Point Assessment is required, a fixed rate for the delivery is agreed and contracted.